idleberg/Bootstrap-Listr/README.md

 ## Credits

-This project is based on Na Wong's [Listr](http://nadesign.net/listr/), which is based on Greg Johnson's' [PHP Directory Lister](http://greg-j.com/phpdl/).
+This project is based on Na Wong's [Listr](http://nadesign.net/listr/), which itself is based on Greg Johnson's [PHP Directory Lister](http://greg-j.com/phpdl/).

 ## License